-Our complete data with the list of all food commodities and their level of ED pesticides in details is accessible for the public in the annexes of the guide.
+Our complete data with the list of all food commodities and their level of ED pesticides in details is accessible for the public online at: www.disruptingfood.info

 By doing this, we want to show consumers, especially pregnant women and children, that food is a major source of exposure to EDCs and to help them cook healthier meals.
 At the same time, we aim to encourage producers to reduce their use of ED pesticides, following the good practices of organic farmers and to support integrated pest management.
 Consumers should be aware that all conventionally grown fruits and vegetables include many kinds of pesticides residues and that eating organic remains the ultimate safe solution.